thoughtbot/carnival/README.md

 ## Managing Dependencies

+To mitigate so-called *cabal hell*, we're using two features available in recent versions of Cabal: sandboxes and freezing.

+### Sandbox

+Sandboxing means that all packages will be installed into a project-local sandbox.
+This prevents working on multiple projects with conflicting dependencies from causing issues.

-The `bin/setup` script will create a [cabal sandbox][cabal-sandbox] and install dependencies into it.
+The `bin/setup` script will create a [cabal sandbox][cabal-sandbox] and install current dependencies into it.
 If new dependencies are added to the project, they'll need to be installed via:

 [cabal-sandbox]: http://coldwa.st/e/blog/2013-08-20-Cabal-sandbox.html